skip to main |

 I like wall clocks.
 I like wrist watches too.

 I like to have a wall clock in every room.
-Sure, most carry a "smart" phone
+Sure, most carry a "smart" phone (that's practically an extension of their body) so they always know the time.

 Not me.
 I'm old school.